rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Simulating Diffraction Patterns with Angular Spectrum Method and Python.md

 In a previous post we have discussed how to solve the Fresnel Integral with a single Fast Fourier Transform (FFT).
 However although this method is quite simple, it has some drawbacks:<br />
 It is limited by the requeriment of a diffrent grid scale than the aperture figure, and by the approximation of the Fresnel and Fraunhofer regimes.<br />
-As we will see next, the **The Angular Spectral Method** is free of these problems.
+As we will see next, the **The Angular Spectrum Method** is free of these problems.
 It uses the same scale that the aperture figure, and it solves the wave equation exactly.

 <div style="text-align:center"><img src="./images/angular-spectral-method/angular-spectral-method-single-slit-diffraction.png" alt="Angular Spectral Method Single Slit Diffraction"/></div>
 <br />